scream 2 movie review - Aussieboyreviews

 Violent content includes bloody depictions of people being attacked, stabbed, shot, cut and often killed.

-There are mild references made to sex throughout the film.
+There are crude verbal sexual references throughout the film.

 R (for language and strong bloody violence)